-At Piedmont, we strive and are committed to hiring and supporting a diverse workforce that fosters skilled and motivated people working together to deliver results in support of our core business goals and values.
+At Piedmont, we are committed to hiring and supporting a diverse and inclusive workforce that fosters skilled and motivated people working together to deliver results and support our core business goals and values.
 We encourage all employees, tenants, and vendors to mutually respect one another’s diversity in order to maintain a cohesive work environment that values fairness and equal treatment.
-Statistical information regarding our workforce for the year ended December 31, 2020 was as follows:
+Statistical information regarding our workforce for the year ended December 31, 2022 was as follows:

 Piedmont uses diversity and inclusion initiatives for both compliance obligations and to increase the overall bottom line with a more diverse workforce.
 Developing a diversity and inclusion initiative involves four main phases:

 By this initiative (click here to access Piedmont’s Diversity & Inclusion Initiative), Piedmont desires to provide employees with the opportunity to make their maximum contribution to Piedmont and to their own career development.
 The intention is to provide an equal employment opportunity program that will simultaneously serve the requirements of society, the law, sound business practices and individual dignity.

 The results that the Company achieves are determined in large part by how we perform — as individuals, as teams, and as a company.
 The means by which we focus our efforts, use our talents, manage our time and work together will also impact the degree of our success.
 Performance management is the organized method of monitoring results of work activities, collecting and evaluating performance results to determine achievement of goals, and using performance information to make decisions, allocate resources and communicate whether objectives are met.

 Employees receive an annual performance review.
 These evaluations are done in the same time frame as the review of annual incentive compensation.